cstudio7/Pangaea-Backend-Takehome-/README.md

 # Pangaea Backend Takehome
-Its been a great priviledge for attempting this challenge and learning better/different ways of creating HTTP Notification System.
+Its been a great priviledge for attempting this challenge and learning better/different ways of creating HTTP Push Notification System.

 # My Solution
 Desciption